NCS

 “In general here, there’s not so much temptation to buy crazy, random, really niche things that we don’t really need, it shuts off the noise when you’re not tempted to buy that kind of stuff,” McCulley mentioned.

-Kelly Williams, 44, who moved from Florida to the Costa Blanca area of Spain together with her mom, daughter and husband in 2022, agrees.
+Kelly Williams, 44, who moved from Florida to the Costa Blanca area of Spain along with her mom, daughter and husband in 2022, agrees.

 “When I go to the grocery store here, I don’t have 500 options for everything staring back at me,” she mentioned.